unacast/rwg-content/product/venue package.md

-### Human movement within and around commercial points-of-interest in the US
+**Human movement within and around commercial points-of-interest in the US**
+### What you can do with it
-The Venue Data Package lets you view visitation to venues so that you can understand:
+The Venue Package lets you view visitation to venues so that you can understand:

 **Brand Fidelity**